Board of Trustees to appoint new UConn president Wednesday

-UConn will vote to appoint its 17th President during the Board of Trustees meeting Wednesday morning.
+The University of Connecticut will vote to appoint its 17th President this morning during the Board of Trustees meeting.

 Katsouleas left the university in 2020 after less than a year as president.
 Some sources have hinted the decision came on the heels of conflicts with the board of trustees.